-Child-directed play (CDP) is a special form of one-to-one play between you and your child in which your child directs and leads.
-CDP can be used with children who are between about 2 and 10, with slight adjustments for age or developmental level.
+Child-directed play (CDP) is a special form of one-to-one play between parent and child in which the child directs and leads.
+CDP can be used with children ages 2–10, with slight adjustments for age or developmental level.
 Research shows that playing with your child in this way can:

 Look for a good time to join your child in play.
-Watch him or her.
-Get down on the floor together and within reason move where your child moves.
+Get down on the floor together and, within reason, move where your child moves.

-- Describe your child’s play, much like a radio sports announcer describes an exciting game.
+- Describe your child’s play.
+Channel your best radio sports announcer voice to describe your exciting game.
 For example, you might say, “There goes the car over the bridge.”
 You don’t have to describe every detail and will want to focus your attention on appropriate child behaviors.

 - Imitate your child’s play activities.
-For example, if your child were building a tower with blocks, you might say, “Great idea.
+For example, if your child is building a tower with blocks, you might say, “Great idea.
 I’m going to build a tower, too!”

 - Repeat, with more detail, what your child has just said.
 For instance, if your child says, “There’s the bus,” you could say, “Yes, there goes the long, yellow bus up the hill.”
-This is a good way to help a young child learn more words without direct teaching.
-Do your best to repeat without turning what you say into a question.
+This is a good way to help a young child learn more words without directly teaching.
+Do your best to repeat their statements without turning what you say into a question.

 - Allow your child to play with toys in any way that is not harmful.
 Keep in mind that there is no one right way to play with a toy.

 - Directing your child’s play.
-Stop yourself from giving the child your play ideas, and allow him or her to lead.
+Stop yourself from giving the child your play ideas, and allow them to lead.

-- Asking questions.
-“Don’t you want to build a tower?”
+- Asking questions, such as “Don’t you want to build a tower?”
 This can be a subtle way of taking control or teaching.

-- Using this time for competitive games.
-These can get into winning and losing, following rules and power struggles.
+- Using this time for competitive games, which focus on winning and losing, following rules and occasional power struggles.

-- Try this type of play with your child several times a week for no more than 10 to 15 minutes each time.
-Pick a time that fits your child’s mood and doesn’t compete with other activities.
+- Try this type of play with your child several times a week for no more than 10–15 minutes each time.
+Pick a time that suits your child’s mood and doesn’t compete with other activities.

 - Pick a quiet place with no TV, other children or other distractions.